 require_once(ABSPATH . 'wp-settings.php');

 And the “Unable to Create Directory wp-content/uploads.
-Is its Parent Directory Writable by the Server” error will be solved.
+Is its Parent Directory Writable by the Server” error will be fixed.

 Do you still get the “Unable to Create Directory wp-content/uploads…” error message?